How long is Omicron variant’s incubation period?

 If you believe you have symptoms of either Omicron or the still-dominant Delta variant, the current NHS advice is to get a PCR test as soon as possible and to self-isolate at home to protect others.

-Our best hope against Omicron at present collectively is to take up the offer of a vaccine booster jab, which is being rolled out to all adults in the UK by the end of December, as studies have shown that three shots are likely to offer a far greater degree of immunity against the new strain that just two.
+Our best hope against Omicron at present collectively is to take up the offer of a vaccine booster jab, which has now been rolled out to all adults in the UK, as studies have shown that three shots are likely to offer a far greater degree of immunity against the new strain that just two.

-But, as Mr Javid told the BBC’s Andrew Marr on Sunday, there are “no guarantees in this pandemic”, so the public are also advised to adhere to the restrictions currently in place including mask-wearing in public spaces, abandon unnecessary social commitments in the approach to Christmas and to exercise extreme caution.
+But, as Mr Javid told the BBC’s final Andrew Marr Show, there are “no guarantees in this pandemic”, so the public are also advised to adhere to the restrictions currently in place including mask-wearing in public spaces, abandon unnecessary social commitments this winter and exercise extreme caution.

 Register for free to continue reading